MarkSamuell/Analyze-A-B-Test-Results-/README.md

-# Analyze-A-B-Test-Results-
-Sure, here is a readme file for the project you linked:

 # Analyze A/B Test Results

 This project analyzes the results of an A/B test to determine which version of a website is more effective.
 The A/B test was conducted by comparing two versions of the website's homepage.
 The first version of the homepage had a call to action button that was located in the top right corner of the page.
 The second version of the homepage had a call to action button that was located in the middle of the page.